Through The Fibro Fog

 📖 Recipe

-pumpkin seed pesto in a white bowl on a wooden board next to basil leaves and garlic bulb.
+pumpkin seed pesto sauce in a bowl next to fresh basil leaves, garlic and pumpkin seeds.

 Pumpkin Seed Pesto